Coalition for Epidemic Preparedness Innovations (CEPI)

 As shown by the COVID-19 pandemic, in a world characterised by increasing population density, human mobility and ecological change, emerging infectious diseases (EIDs) pose a growing threat to global health security.

 Vaccines are one of the most powerful tools against epidemics and can significantly reduce their societal and economic impacts.
 However vaccine development has historically been a long and costly endeavour.
 Vaccine development for EIDs is especially challenging given the limited market potential for vaccines against these diseases, and difficulties in testing such vaccines.

 How will we address the challenge?

-By funding the Coalition for Epidemic Preparedness Innovations (CEPI), a non-profit organisation that seeks to develop vaccines against emerging infectious diseases, particularly those that affect people in lower and middle-income countries.
-CEPI also develops new vaccine technology that can enable fast manufacture of new vaccines for people during outbreaks.
+By funding the Coalition for Epidemic Preparedness Innovations (CEPI).
+CEPI is a non-profit organisation that seeks to stimulate and fast-track the development of vaccines against EIDs and to enable equitable access to these vaccines for people during outbreaks.